ISSUE 4

 IV.
 LOCAL FLOOD RESEARCH: GILBERT IN BOULDER

-CIRCUMSTANCE MADE BOULDER THE SITE for one of Gilbert’s early flood plain management studies.
+CIRCUMSTANCES MADE BOULDER THE SITE for one of Gilbert’s early flood plain management studies.
 Dad worked on his father’s ranch in Wyoming as a boy and learned a deep love of the natural world.
 He wanted his three children to experience the same closeness to nature and connection to the land.
-Spring 1956 he asked his graduate students at University of Chicago Geography Department if anyone knew of a ranch in the west where he might take his family; where he could write and do research during the summers.
+In Spring 1956, he asked his graduate students at the University of Chicago Geography Department if anyone knew of a ranch in the west where he might take his family, where he could write and do research during the summers.
 Jackie Bayer, one of the first women PhD students, suggested a working ranch in Boulder’s Sunshine Canyon.
-She knew the rancher took his cattle up to the high country during the summers and needed someone to mind the low country ranch and old animals near town July and August.
+She knew the rancher took his cattle up to the high country during the summers and needed someone to mind the low country ranch and old animals near town in July and August.
 Would we be interested?
 Thrilled, Dad called the rancher, Leonard Wittemeyer.
 A rental was arranged quickly.
-That summer we packed up the Chev station wagon, heading west to the Wittemeyer homestead.
-Summer 1956, we settled down in the log cabin in Sunshine Canyon to tend the old mare and ancient bull.
+That summer, we packed up the Chevy station wagon, heading west to the Wittemeyer homestead.
+In the summer of 1956, we settled down in the log cabin in Sunshine Canyon to tend the old mare and ancient bull.
 We explored the mountainous terrain, and Dad started writing.

 Gilbert immediately realized the flood risk in Boulder.
 Boulder Creek was corralled into a cement channel, using structural methods to control the water flow and mitigate flooding.

-Many public buildings were in the process of being built on the flood plain, including the library, the police and emergency center, the jail, the high school, and University of Colorado married student housing.
+Many public buildings were in the process of being built on the flood plain, including the library, the police and emergency center, the jail, the high school, and the University of Colorado’s married student housing.
 It was hard to influence public policy.

 He often told students that local action could create national change.
 Following his own advice, he organized a graduate research project on Boulder Creek to document building and development on the flood plain, and later used his experience to help design the national flood insurance policy.

 After 14 years of summers in Sunshine Canyon and winters back in Chicago, my parents moved to Colorado in 1970.
-Gilbert and my mother Ann lead the mid-1970’s effort to develop an open, natural stream corridor along Boulder Creek through the City, as an alternative to a U.S. Army Corps of Engineers vision of a concrete-lined channel.
+Gilbert and my mother Ann led the mid-1970s effort to develop an open, natural stream corridor along Boulder Creek through the city, as an alternative to the U.S. Army Corps of Engineers’ vision of a concrete-lined channel.
 He was thrilled to have the first flood warning signs approved.

-Gilbert accepted a position as the Director of the Institute for Behavioral Science at University of Colorado, Boulder.
-His work took him to many other parts of the world to consult and research on environmental issues and water resources, for instance: The Aswan Dam in Egypt, the Mekong River Delta, and an east Africa domestic water use study.
-He was interested in the decision making process, about water resources and natures’ extremes.
-He founded the Natural Hazards Institute at UC.
+Gilbert accepted a position as the director of the Institute for Behavioral Science at the University of Colorado, Boulder.
+His work took him to many other parts of the world to consult and research on environmental issues and water resources, for instance: The Aswan Dam in Egypt, the Mekong River Delta, and an East African domestic water use study.
+He was interested in the decision-making process, about water resources and nature’s extremes.
+He founded the Natural Hazards Institute at UC Boulder.
 But throughout his life, he never forgot local action encouraging awareness of flood risk on Boulder Creek.

 V. COLLABORATIVE CRAFT/ARTS EDUCATION PRACTICE: My BACKGROUND